memgraph/docs/products/memgraph/v0.15.0/how_to_guides/manage-users-using-ldap.md

 LDAP search queries.

 First, you should enable and verify that user authentication works.
-To enable role mapping for the described LDAP schema, we add the following additional flag to Memgraph:
+To enable role mapping for the described LDAP schema, we will add the following additional flag to Memgraph:
 ```plaintext
 --auth-ldap-role-mapping-root-dn="ou=roles,dc=memgraph,dc=com"
 ```